grafana/terraform-provider-grafana/docs/resources/data_source_config.md

   The required arguments for this resource vary depending on the type of data source selected (via the 'type' argument).
   Use this resource for configuring multiple datasources, when that configuration (json_data_encoded field) requires circular references like in the example below.
-  When using the grafana_data_source_config resource, the corresponding grafana_data_source resources must have the json_data_encoded field ignored.
+  When using the grafana_data_source_config resource, the corresponding grafana_data_source resources must have the json_data_encoded and http_headers fields ignored.
 Otherwise, an infinite update loop will occur.
 See the example below.
 ---

 # grafana_data_source_config (Resource)